 - How convenient is it to do end-to-end application development — from research / planning to deployment and maintenance?

 - Does it offer organization-wide collaboration tools and templates to quickly replicate pre-built elements across teams?

-- Can it develop on a wide-range of development technologies / languages?
+- Can it develop on a wide range of development technologies/languages?

 - Does it integrate and communicate well with your existing tools?

-Run-time scalability is the ability of the applications developed using low-code platforms to deliver seamless user experience in production at scale.
-This means that the application needs to be able to handle large volumes of users, perform complex operations, at high-standards of performance and reliability.
+Run-time scalability is the ability of the applications developed using low-code platforms to deliver a seamless user experience in production at scale.
+This means that the application needs to be able to handle large volumes of users, perform complex operations, at high standards of performance and reliability.
 There is no reason a low-code platform can not do this.
 John Rymer, Forrester’s principal analyst serving application development & delivery professionals, identifies real-world experiences of developers who have used low-code platforms for applications like full-scale ERP or route 1.5 million orders per day.

 If you’re the operations lead of an enterprise application, evaluate your new low-code platform for rum-time scalability using the following metrics.

 - Does it enable rapid deployment with containerization?

 - Does it automate tasks for faster deployment?

 - Can you deploy to any cloud, multi-cloud, hybrid-cloud, or on-prem environments?